GSaiDheeraj/All-Computer-Vision-Projects-with-ML-DL/README.md

 You can access the documentation here: https://studentprojectshub.blogspot.com/2020/12/traffic-signs-recognition-with.html
 I couldn't upload data because of its size, you can download it from here: https://benchmark.ini.rub.de/gtsrb_news.html
 ### Object Detection
 You can access the documentation here: https://studentprojectshub.blogspot.com/2020/12/object-detection-using-opencv-and.html
+### Face Recognition
+You just need to install OpenCV library, basically that's enough for Face Detection.